Huy1234secret/event/README.md

 sending `/send-input` as a regular message.
 The command is synced automatically whenever the bot starts.

-When you submit a code through the modal, the bot currently always responds with a friendly error message letting you know the code is incorrect.
-The message is only visible to the person who submitted the code.
+When you submit a code through the modal, the bot now validates the value if you have the role `1385199472094740561`.
+The only accepted code for this role is `377`.
+Submitting this code removes the `1385199472094740561` role from you and grants the `1385658290490576988` role.
+Any other code results in a friendly error message visible only to the person who submitted it.

-Only members with roles 1385641525341454337 or 1385199472094740561 can use the CODE SUBMIT button.
+Only members with roles `1385641525341454337` or `1385199472094740561` can use the CODE SUBMIT button.